Frequently Asked Questions

 Is there a minimum age to take classes at Lee’s?

-Yes, we require students to be at least 8 years old to attend regular classes at Lee’s, or 4-6 to attend our Little Tigers classes.
+Yes, we require students to be at least 7 years old to attend regular classes at Lee’s.
 Children aged 7 will be given a very brief evaluation to see where they best fit.
 If a younger child can demonstrate an above average ability to maintain focus, we may allow them to attend the regular classes before age 8, however the decision is made on a case-by-case basis and the final decision is up to the instructor.

 Is there a maximum age limit?